[Please see the note at the bottom of this chapter regarding future chapters]

 The Troubles of the Classic Maya Empire

 This brings us to the Classic Maya Civilization which declined during a Katun 1-Ahau, not during a Katun 13-Ahau.
-Their time of upheaval happened during a different stage of a Katun Cycle (in the center of it, rather than at the end), but their decline had a similar trajectory, although it was also different in some respects, which makes studying it valuable.
+Their time of upheaval happened during a different stage of a Katun Cycle (in the center of it which would also be a strong shift point, rather than at the end), but their decline had a similar trajectory, although it was also different in some respects, which makes studying it valuable.

 Katun 1-Ahau; This Katun brings even worse troubles, weak rulers and destruction.
 Governments fall apart due to rivalries.
 There may also be a great war which will end and brotherhood will return – Bruce Scofield (The Maya Katun Prophecies)